Roger Smalling, D.Min

 The difference between the two is like a ladder versus a round table.
 Since the goals and purposes are different, so are their structures.

 By mirroring the world’s structures, Christians may unwittingly forget a central aspect of biblical theology, the corrupt nature of man.
-In a Christian organization the issue is not efficiency, but sanctification.
+In a Christian organization the issue is not efficiency but sanctification.

 To discern the morality of a leadership structure, one should ask what it stimulates … the fallen nature, or the new nature in Christ.

-THE PETER PRINCIPLE: Mediocrity and Incompetence
+THE PETER PRINCIPLE: Mediocrity and incompetence

-In his classic book, The Peter Principle[3], sociologist John Peters describes how each member of a hierarchy tends to rise to his level of incompetence.
+In his classic book, The Peter Principle [3], sociologist John Peters describes how each member of a hierarchy tends to rise to his level of incompetence.
 As a person performs well at one level, he may be promoted to the next, until he attains a position beyond his abilities.
 He will remain at this position generating problems for himself and others.
-Meanwhile, many frustrated, yet gifted people abandon ship.
+Meanwhile, many frustrated yet gifted people abandon ship.
 With time, incompetence multiplies until the organization as a whole becomes mediocre.

-Hierarchies tend to stimulate the worst in our fallen nature
+How hierarchies stimulate the fallen nature

 Arrogance